makersacademy/bowling-challenge-ruby/README.md

 ## Note on what has not been implemented

+Currently, I have a basic 10-frame basic game with no bonus scoring for strikes and spares.

+Not implemented yet:
 * Bonus scoring for strikes and spares
+* Score updates based on bonus scoring after every roll.

+Other implementation notes:
+* Playing a frame is currently implemented in Game class.
+This leads to some limitations in the testing of edge case for playing a full game.
+Playing a frame would sit better in the Frame class, and permit better testing of this functionality.

 ## The Task (given by Makers Academy)